philip-33/MACFlix/README.md

 	- mute toggle button
 - Start the video from the beginning if the play button or large thumbnail is clicked
 - Auto-queue the next video if the video was part of a playlist or...
-	- play the next suggested video (is this in the api?)
+	- play the next suggested video (is this in the api?) (confirm the suggested video is from the correct channel?)
 - "Still watching?" prompt after 3 auto-play videos
+- Additional features if logged in ?

 ## Notes